A highly subjective collection of thoughts about films, TV programs, shows, and other entertainments

 When stuff, usually a film, is part of a series I will name it with the series title, the number of the film, semi-colon, then the title.

-I love to include comments from people whose opinion deserves respect, so thanks (you are quoted in red text).
+I love too include comments from people whose opinion deserves respect, so thanks (you are quoted in red text).

 Please be patient with the hyperlinks.
-Clicking on titles should take you to the Wikipedia entry, and I am trying to establish internal links to my entries within the text, but that will take time, (Wikipedia entries are not titled consistently e.g. Some are "film" or "2012_film).
+Clicking on titles should take you to the Wikipedia entry (Wikipedia entries are not titled consistently e.g. Some are "film" or "2012_film).

 This is beyond doubt the only credible and reliable rating system for entertainment